jkotlinski/gbchrono/README.md

 ## How to Participate

- 1. Find an accurate stopwatch (e.g. smartphone, smartwatch, PC).
+ 1. Find an accurate stopwatch with subsecond precision (e.g. smartphone, smartwatch, PC).
  2. Install [gbchrono.gb](https://github.com/jkotlinski/gbchrono/releases/) on a Game Boy flash cartridge.
  3. Start your Game Boy.
 It will beep to tell that is it ready.
 Prepare your stopwatch.
  4. Simultaneously start stopwatch and tap A on Game Boy.
 The measurement starts when the button is released.